 Gold-filled is a reasonably priced, quality alternative to solid gold.
 Most gold-filled jewelry supplies are made in the USA.
 We offer a wide selection of chain, charms, and findings in this high-quality metal to outfit your jewelry studio with plenty of materials for jewelry design.

 Gold-Filled 101 Video Overview

 Watch our Halstead Jewelry Minute Gold-filled 101 video for detailed information including material construction, gold layer alloy details, and more.
 The video has different content than the text below so be sure to check it out!
 Find this and other great videos on our Halstead YouTube channel.

 Got questions?
 Email our studio coordinator Erica Stice at email@example.com.
 We’d love to hear from you.
 Sorry, studio support is not available by phone.
 Emails only, please.

 Q: Very interesting, and I appreciate it, but I’m confused.
 I see many pieces on Etsy that have been fabricated by soldering gold-filled wire.
 I’ve been considered doing it, and now I’m discouraged.
 How do those metalsmiths do it? - Selma

 A: Very carefully!
 It is best to use a laser welder and/or solder filled wire to avoid creating a dark scorched joint as described in the blog.
-Look for specific instruction on soldering gold filled to avoid burning off the gold layer.
+Look for specific instructions on soldering gold-filled to avoid burning off the gold layer.
 Standard soldering techniques with a torch should not be used.
 Otherwise, the end product may look okay for a little while but exposed brass will blacken more quickly than the surrounding gold.

 Q: Thank you for the article, when working with GF pieces and they get scratched what is the best way to repair them? - Pisa